Overview

 Patent ductus arteriosus and pregnancy

 It may be possible to have a successful pregnancy with a small patent ductus arteriosus.
-However, having a large PDA or complications such as heart failure, irregular heartbeats or lung damage increases the risk of serious complications during pregnancy.
+However, having a large PDA or a complication such as heart failure, lung damage or irregular heartbeats increases the risk of serious complications during pregnancy.

-Before becoming pregnant, talk to your health care provider about possible pregnancy risks and complications.
-Some heart medicines can cause serious problems for a developing baby.
-Your health care provider may stop or change your medicines before you become pregnant.
+Before becoming pregnant, talk with your healthcare professional about possible pregnancy risks and complications.
+Some heart medicines can be dangerous for an unborn baby.
+Your healthcare professional may stop or change your medicines before you become pregnant.

-Together you can discuss and plan for any special care needed during pregnancy.
-If you are at high risk of having a baby with a heart problem present at birth, genetic testing and screening may be done during pregnancy.
+Together you can plan for any special care needed during pregnancy.
+If you are at high risk of having a baby with a heart condition present at birth, genetic testing and screening may be done during pregnancy.

 Prevention